SURYAKUMARS11/DropGuard/README.md

 solution that can help address this challenge and hopefully solve it for greater good.

 ## Tech Stack:

+1. Intel oneAPI Base Toolkit (General Compute)

+Intel® oneAPI Data Analytics Library (oneDAL): Employed for advanced data preprocessing and analysis tasks, facilitating the extraction of insights from student demographics, academic performance, and socio-economic factors.

+Intel MKL (Math Kernel Library) : This optimization ensures that our dropout prediction models are trained and evaluated with maximum efficiency, leading to quicker insights and interventions.

+Intel® Distribution for Python: Empowers efficient data manipulation, model development, and integration within the Python ecosystem, enabling seamless interaction with Intel oneAPI libraries and frameworks.

 ### Model tracking and optimization:
 Jupyter Notebook,